OATESE/Portfolio-Management-Database-Project/README.md

 This database project is designed for to replicate a basic financial portfolio management system in a wealth or asset manegement firm that offers investement services for wealthy individuals.
 The system is a basic yet robust platform for managing client information, investment portfolios, financial assets, and their associated positions.
 The written python scripts facilitate various user interactions including viewing portfolio performance, updating client details, and managing investment positions.

 ## Background
-In the realm of financial services portfolio management is a critical activity that involves maintaining and balancing investments to achieve optimal returns.
+Portfolio management is a critical activity that involves maintaining and balancing investments to achieve optimal returns.
 However it is important that different clients for an investement firm will have different risk tolerance and investent aimns.
 While it would seem to make the most sense for the all of the firms financial advisors to advise to ojust select the one best preforming portfolio manager and then the firm effectivley manages one fund, individual investors will want to diversify their investements in different ways and will have different risk tolerances and thus there is a need to have several portfolios even multiple for a single client.

 This project also aims to develop my understanding of database management systems and best practice.